grantmacken/glider/docs/as-a-service.md

 This will mean the xqerl XQuery application server will be available to you when your operating system boots.

-NOTE: This is for a modern linux OS only which will support linux kernel [Control Group v2](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html)
+NOTE: This is for a modern linux OS only which supports linux kernel [Control Group v2](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html).

 ```
 make service